-As part of the Guildhall Gateway Project, we’ve reopened Tavistock's Visitor Information Centre (VIC)!
-The revived service is entirely provided by our team of volunteer Visitor Information Assistants, with two volunteers on duty at all times during the centre’s opening hours to answer enquiries from visitors and local residents.
+Tavistock's Visitor Information Centre (VIC)!
+This service for visitors and locals alike is entirely provided by our team of volunteer Visitor Information Assistants, with two volunteers on duty at all times during the centre’s opening hours to answer enquiries from visitors and local residents.
 Smaller groups within the team have also taken charge of specific aspects of the operation, including developing the centre’s retail stock, managing the supply of information leaflets, and handling outreach with local attractions and accommodation providers.

 Visitor Information Assistants